-Carnegie Mellon University’s H. John Heinz III College is pleased to announce a paid summer fellowship program ($3,000) for rising seniors at one of the ITLAB's partner institutions (listed below).
+Carnegie Mellon University’s H. John Heinz III College is pleased to announce a paid summer fellowship program ($1,000) for rising college seniors.
 This program is designed for U.S. citizens pursuing STEM-related undergraduate degrees such as computer science, engineering, math, physics, information technology, or business information systems.

-ITLAB is a highly competitive seven-week program from June 13 - August 2, 2014.
+IT Lab is a highly competitive seven-week program from mid-June through early August in 2015.
 CMU’s Heinz College will completely cover the cost of participating in this unique opportunity!
 This includes transportation to and from Pittsburgh, housing, meals, and social functions.

 This is a highly competitive program.
 Applicants must: